Austin Bicycle Accident Lawyer

 Establishing fault in an accident is often challenging for the court, especially when motor vehicles are involved.
 Unfortunately, motor vehicle drivers are most often at fault for bicycle accidents.
 Drivers have a duty of care to others on the road and are held to an even higher standard when children are present.
 Drivers who violate traffic regulations such as driving under the influence of controlled substances, speeding, or driving while distracted put bicyclists at risk when they share the road.

 In rare cases, bicycle manufacturers, distributors, and retailers might also be liable for injuries from a bicycle accident.
-Texas law does not require proof of negligence in these cases, but proof that the bike had a dangerous defect that caused the accident will result in the court holding responsible parties strictly liable for damages.
+Texas law does not require proof of negligence in these cases, but proof that the bike or helmet had a dangerous defect that caused the accident or injury will result in the court holding responsible parties strictly liable for damages.
+Finally, in the case of poor road design or hazardous roads, the city, county, or state may be held liable.

 An experienced bicycle accident attorney can work with a bike accident victim, or the victim’s family, to identify all of the parties who may bear responsibility for causing the accident.
 Once those parties have been identified, the attorney can identify the appropriate legal course of action to achieve the best possible outcome for the client, whether that means negotiating a lump-sum settlement or pursuing responsible parties all the way through a trial.